built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-customize-browser.md

 ## Menu And Buttons

 In addition to the window itself the menus and buttons can be customized, see [How To Customize Browser Buttons](./how-to-customize-browser-buttons.md) and see [How To Customize Browser Menus](./how-to-customize-browser-menus.md).

+## Window Positioning Strategy

+We provide window positioning strategy so launched windows are offset from each other.
+The windowPositioningStrategy setting lets you configure specific settings although we have provided some sensible defaults so it works without change.
+The is an option to disable window positioning strategy as well should you wish to turn it off (e.g. during UI automation tests where positioning isn't important).

+## Unsaved Page Prompt Strategy

+By default the platform will prompt you any time you try to close a page or a window containing one or more pages that have unsaved changes.
+In the browser provider you can specify one of three options:

+- "default" - the same as leaving it empty.
+Always prompt.
+- "skip-untitled"- if a page has the default untitled label then do not prompt to save.
+Only prompt to save if a page has been given a name.
+- "never"- never prompt the user.
+If a user wishes to save they will do so before closing the window/page.

 ## Source Reference